Overview

 $250 per hour, which may be negotiable depending on the nature and complexity of each Client’s circumstances.
 An

 estimate for total hours will be determined prior to establishing the advisory relationship.
-The fixed fee ranges
+A fixed fee may also be

-The Advisor’s fee is exclusive of, and in addition to, brokerage commissions, transaction fees, and other related costs
+The Advisor’s fee is exclusive of, and in addition to, brokerage commissions, custody and transaction fees, fund expense

 B. Fee Billing